genesiscommunitysuccess/docs/docs/tutorials/building-an-application/generate-the-trading-app.md

 ![](/img/fail-duplicate-fields-and-tables.png)

-Edit the file **trading_app-fields-dictionary.kts**.
+The point here is that this application and the ref_data_ app that you created in the previous tutorial will share the same data model.
+These fields have been marked as duplicates because there is a field of the same name in the existing data model - which was created when you made the ref_data_app.
+Note that fields of the same name and type have caused no probems at all.

+So, edit the file **trading_app-fields-dictionary.kts** that you have just generated from the Excel workbook.
 Remove the following duplicated fields:

 * COUNTERPARTY_ID
 * INSTRUMENT_ID

 ![](/img/remove-two-fields.png)

-Edit the file **trading_app-tables-dictionary.kts**.
+There is a similar issue with tables.
+So edit the file **trading_app-tables-dictionary.kts**.
 Remove the following duplicated tables:

 * COUNTERPARTY
 * INSTRUMENT